JMarOve/LeetCode-Playground/README.md

 # LeetCode-Playground
-Just me wrestling with LeetCode problems in Python for fun—because who needs Sudoku when you have algorithms to debug and sanity to question?"
+Just me wrestling with LeetCode problems in Python (for now)  for fun"

 # To do:
 - [ ] Organize the repo with folders.
 It's not clear if it's better to have easy-medium-hard or just by numbers.